Lauffenburger-Lab/Lyme-Arthritis/README.md

 This is the tested environment, but program may run with other specifications.

 Analysis was carried out under macOS Ventura 13.2.1 with R run via R Studio Version 2023.03.0+386

+To generate any figures of interest, run the appropriate Data_load.R first (either the one for Figs 1, 3, 4, & all supplemental, or the one for Figs 2 and 5).
+Then run Load_functions.R (only necessary for figures 3, 4, and s5), followed by the file for the figure you would like to generate.